The #1 recipe!

-It is a fact that every single human being has a unique internal physiologic environment, which means you will experience a different effect than your friend when consuming an edible.
-Factors such as gastrointestinal issues, your endocannabinoid system and history of cannabis use means you could experience a different result with each dose!
-It is important to note that 3% of people are extremely sensitive to THC and require very low doses of 1mg.
+It is a fact that every single human being has a unique internal physiological environment, which means you will experience a different effect than your friend when consuming an edible.
+Factors such as gastrointestinal issues, your endocannabinoid system and history of cannabis use mean you could experience a different result with each dose!
+It is important to note that 3% of people are susceptible to THC and require very low doses of 1mg.

 If you consume an edible and don’t feel any effects within an hour, eat a snack to switch on your digestive system’s absorption.
-You may need two or even three doses in a 24-hour period before you notice anything.
+You may need two or even three doses in 24 hours before you notice anything.
 Trial the dosage with eight-hour intervals until you find a dose that works.
 Stay hydrated and use the edible in a calm and safe environment.
 If you begin with the minimum possible dose and work your way up, everything should be fine!

 Storing Cannabis-Infused Products

-“What is the best place to store brownies” is one of the most common questions we are asked.
+“What is the best place to store brownies?” is a commonly asked question.
 It isn’t a straightforward query to answer, as there are a few nuances to consider.
 Regardless of whether you create the best cannabis oil or weed lollipops, all cannabinoids degrade under prolonged exposure to oxygen, heat or light.
-As such, your main concerns should be to focus on storage in cool, dark and sealed locations.
+As such, your main concerns should be to focus on storage in cool, dark, and sealed locations.
 When in doubt, store your cannabis-infused chocolate in a sealed container in the fridge.